Deforestation in Haiti: Estimates of forest loss

 These differences in forest cover estimates for Haiti are emblematic of the different ways people conceptualize and classify what constitutes a forest.
 Classifications are driven in part by the different viewpoints and agendas of academics, conservationists, policy-makers, and practitioners.
-The large number of different forest categorizations employed in estimates of forest cover is a well-known global phenomenon and has been well-documented.
+The large number of different forest definitions employed in estimates of forest cover—and their varying results—is a well-known global phenomenon and has been well-documented.

 The island of Hispaniola was first colonized by humans 6,000 years ago and the population size was likely more than one million when the European colonists first arrived in 1492.
 Those original inhabitants used trees and caused extinctions of birds and mammals.
 Nonetheless, the greatest deforestation occurred after 1492.

 Before the quantitative analysis of aerial photos and satellite imagery, starting in the 1980s, the pattern and rate of deforestation in Haiti is essentially unknown except for anecdotal reports.
-However, those quantitative analyses published since 1980 have differed in their estimates of "forest cover," ranging from <1% to 32% of the total land area, with most reporting very low estimates, such as one or two percent.
+However, those quantitative analyses published since 1980 have differed in their estimates of "forest cover", ranging from <1% to 32% of the total land area, with most reporting very low estimates, such as one or two percent.